 “The court shall * * * terminate any and all legal rights of [a] parent to [a] child * * * if the court finds as a fact by clear and convincing evidence that: * * * (1) The parent has willfully neglected to provide proper care and maintenance for the child for a period of at least one year where financially able to do so.
 In determining whether the parent has willfully neglected to provide proper care and maintenance for the child, the court may disregard contributions to support which are of an infrequent and insubstantial nature. * * * (4) The parent has abandoned or deserted the child.
 A lack of communication or contact with the child for at least a six (6) month period shall constitute prima facie evidence of abandonment or desertion.”
 RIGL § 15–7–7(a)(4).

 Carl P. DeLuca Pioneered the Grandparent Termination and Adoption - But Stepparent Adoptions are More Common

 Attorney Carl P. DeLuca pioneered the grandparent termination and adoption in the early 2000’s, and the seminal case of “In Re: Abby D,” was decided in his client’s favor in 2005 after the terminated parent appealed to the Rhode Island Supreme Court.
 In that case, the Rhode Island Supreme Court said, “… it has no tolerance for a parent “who makes halfhearted or no attempts to visit or contact his or her child within the six-month statutory time period * * *.”

-There is no way for a parent to terminate the parental rights of another parent without a coinciding adoption.
+There is no way for a parent to terminate the parental rights of another parent without a coinciding adoption and the adoptive parent has to be either a grandparent of the child or a spouse of the parent asking for the termination.
 The Department of Children, Youth and Families may petition for termination without adoption, but a parent cannot.